Maz-SM-22/React-To-Do-List/README.md

 # React-To-Do-List
-To-do list application made with React
+To-do list application made with React and TypeScript